 It’s heavy and thick, which may be problematic for skin prone to breakouts.
-However, the benefits for skin can’t be denied and it should be part of everyone’s skin care arsenal.
+However, the benefits for skin can’t be denied and it should be part of everyone’s skincare arsenal.

 7 Best Ways to Use Vitamin E Oil on Skin

-- Mix it with castor oil for a DIY treatment for calluses and corns.
+Mix it with castor oil for a DIY treatment for calluses and corns.
 Read 2 Homemade Recipes to Treat Calluses & Corns with Castor Oil & Vitamin E Oil.

-- Vitamin E oil can help strengthen brittle and splitting nails.
+Vitamin E oil can help strengthen brittle and splitting nails.
 Read How to Strengthen Brittle & Splitting Nails Naturally with Vitamin E Oil.

-- Mix vitamin E oil in with your body butter recipe for seriously moisturized skin.
-It treats dryness, chapped skin, stretch marks, scars and burn marks.
+Mix vitamin E oil in with your body butter recipe for seriously moisturized skin.
+It treats dry skin, chapped skin, stretch marks, scars, and burn marks.

 Stop anti-aging dead in its tracks with a simple serum using vitamin C and vitamin E oil.
 Vitamin C is a fantastic complementary ingredient for vitamin E oil.

-- While vitamin E oil can be taken as a supplement, you can easily get this in your diet through a wide variety of food items such as almonds, tomatoes, spinach, sweet potatoes, wheat germ oil, hazelnut oil, sunflower oil, pine nuts, salmon, snails, crayfish, avocados, sunflower seeds, butternut squash, palm oil, Swiss chard, lobster, cod, olive oil and so many other foods.
+They include almonds, tomatoes, spinach, sweet potatoes, wheat germ oil, hazelnut oil, sunflower oil, pine nuts, salmon, snails, crayfish, avocados, sunflower seeds, butternut squash, palm oil, Swiss chard, lobster, cod, olive oil, and so many other foods.

 Best Vitamin E Oil & Where to Buy Vitamin E Oil

 IU is an abbreviation for international unit, which measures the vitamin E activity in the oil.
 It’s the purest form and extremely concentrated.

 Some people prefer to buy soft gel capsules and cut them open to extract the oil.
 Solgar Vitamin E Softgels appears to be a favorite.
 Each soft gel contains vitamin E oil with an IU of 1000.